ldbc/ldbc_snb_datagen_spark/ldbc_socialnet_dbgen/README.md

 ##Execution
 To execute ldbc_socialnet_dbgen hadoop is required.
+And the assumption that the ldbc_socialnet_dbgen.jar is at your ldbc_socialnet_bm/ldbc_socialnet_dbgen/

 Terminology: